A login in TNI is a set containing a username and a password (or a community string for SNMP), which are used to access remote assets during scanning.

-Each TNI 3 Storage may contain a set of logins for all 5 protocols: Windows, SSH, SNMP, Telnet, VMWare.
+Each TNI Storage may contain sets of logins for each of the 5 protocols: Windows, SSH, SNMP, Telnet, VMWare.

-To display it, switch to the Edit mode (Ctrl + 6) and click All logins on the Sidebar.
+To display it, switch to the Edit mode (Ctrl + 6 for Standard and Ctrl + 7 for Professional license) and click All logins on the Sidebar.

 By default, there are only two standard logins in this set:

-- Current user: login of the Windows user running TNI 3;
+- Current user: login of the Windows user running TNI;

 - public: public SNMP community.